-where $\bmm{d}_{k}$ is the vector of expansion coefficients of $\bmm{v}_{k}^{ds}$ in the basis of $U_{rd}$.
-Although Eq.~\eqref{eq:tSingOpt} remains generally difficult to solve, the method employed in Ref.~\cite{chao2023maximum} shows that when the considered $\bmm{R}_{j}$ operators are limited to global real and reactive power conservation---$\bmm{R}_{1} = \bmm{I}$ and $\bmm{R}_{2} = i\bmm{I}$, with $\bmm{I}$ the identity operator---limits can be efficiently computed for very large domains by Lagrange duality.
-Even more simply, if the constraints of Eq.~\eqref{eq:tSingOpt} are limited to only real power conservation the solution of Eq.~\eqref{eq:tSingOpt} is given by the semi-analytic form
+where $\bm{d}_{k}$ is the vector of expansion coefficients of $\bm{v}_{ds}^{k}$ in the basis of $U_{rd}$.
+While Eq.\;\eqref{eq:tSingOpt} remains generally difficult to solve, the method employed in Ref.\;\cite{chao2023maximum} shows that when the considered $\bmm{R}^{i}$ operators are limited to global real and reactive power conservation---$\bmm{R}^{\left(1\right)} = \bmm{1}$ and $\bmm{R}^{\left(2\right)} = i\bmm{1}$---limits can be efficiently computed for domains surpassing $100\,\lambda^{3}$ by Lagrange duality.
+Taking an additional step, if the constraints of Eq.\;\eqref{eq:tSingOpt} are limited to only real power conservation the solution of Eq.\;\eqref{eq:tSingOpt} is given by the semi-analytic form

 with $\left[\ldots\right]_{\mathtt{p}}^{-1}$ denoting the pseudo inverse of the enclosed operator, and $\alpha > 0$ determined by the location of the last zero of the function